tomsmierz/Simple_bejeweled_clone/README.md

 #Simple bejeweled clone

 I wrote this game with intended to test various reinforcement learning algoritms.
 Right now this game works and is stable.
+AI is work in progres.

 #How to run game:
 - Game was writen in python 3.7, but shoud work with other 3.x versions.